seva009/lilith_ai/README.md

 **Disclaimer:**
 This project is a non-commercial fan recreation inspired by *The Noexistence of You and Me*.
 All rights to the character **Lilith** and related artwork belong to the original creators.
-The implementation code and AI behavior are © 2025 Khongor Enkh.
+The implementation code and AI behavior are © 2025 Khongor Enkh & Empers0n_.